Big Ramsey Degrees in Ultraproducts of Finite Structures: Preliminaries

 \section{Preliminaries}

-In this section, we introduce our notation and describe some of the basic model-theoretic ideas that we will use in this paper.
+In this section, we introduce our notation and describe some of the basic model-theoretic ideas that we will use.
 For basic logical notions such as signatures, formulas, structures and models, we refer the reader to \cite{ho93} or \cite{ma02}.
 For more details on types, saturation and ultraproducts see \cite{C-K}, as well as \cite{Sh-c}.
 As usual, Ord denotes the class of ordinals, and AC, CH and GCH denote the Axiom of Choice, the Continuum Hypothesis and the Generalized Continuum Hypothesis, respectively.
-As usual, $\mathfrak c$ denotes the cardinality of the set $2^\omega$.
+We use $\mathfrak c$ to denote the cardinality of the set $2^\omega$.